jrkerns/pylinac/docs/source/log_analyzer.rst

 .. note:: If loading from a URL the object can be a file or ZIP archive.

 Pylinac will automatically infer the log type and load it into the appropriate data structures for analysis.
-The ``load_log`` function is a convenient wrapper around the classes within the log analysis module.
+The :func:`~pylinac.log_analyzer.load_log` function is a convenient wrapper around the classes within the log analysis module.
 However, logs can be instantiated a second way: directly through the classes.

 .. code-block:: python